preludeorg/libraries/python/cli/README.md

-# Detect CLI
+# Prelude CLI

 Want to standardize how you write, compile, validate and deploy security tests (TTPs)?

-Prelude's detect-cli utility allows you to:
+The prelude-cli utility allows you to:

 * Write security tests (TTPs) in any language
 * Store tests in a cloud account for quick access and easy sharing